GillesArcas/galerie/README.md

   **Note**:  The values of the `[source]` section are used only when using the `--update` option.
 They are not used as default of a missing parameter if `--update` is not used.

-* the `[thumbnails]` section which enables to specify some display parameters (display of meta-data, display of directory names, time offset of video thumbnails).
+* the `[thumbnails]` section which enables to specify some thumbnails display or creation parameters (display of meta-data, display of directory names, time offset of video thumbnails, maximum number of thumbnails to remove without user confirmation).

 * the `[photobox]` section which enables to configure the third party module Photobox used to visualize medias one by one.